hatlord/snmpwn/Readme.md

     - Authentication and encryption (All types supported, MD5, SHA, DES, AES) - (authpriv)

 ##  **Notes for usage**
 Built for and tested on Kali Linux 2.x rolling.
 Should work on any Linux platform but does not work currently on Mac OSX, but will when I get around to it.
-This is due to the stdin and stdout messages for snmpwalk on OSX being different.
+This is due to the stdout messages for snmpwalk on OSX being different.
 This script basically wraps snmpwalk.
 The version of snmpwalk I used was 5.7.3.
 ## **Install**
 Clone the repo
 gem install bundler